pulumi/workshops/aws-getting-started-cicd/README.md

 git push -u origin main
 ```

-#### Configure Pulumi GitHub Actions
+#### 2. Configure Pulumi GitHub Actions

-With IaC, we are one step closer to defining the infrastructure pipeline.
+With IaC and version control in place, we are one step closer to defining the infrastructure pipeline.
 As a next step, we need to add a trigger to run the IaC automatically.
 We'll use the [Pulumi GitHub Actions](https://github.com/pulumi/actions), which is responsible for instantiating the infrastructure and running the application.

-✅ Add a secret to store your Pulumi access token.
-This will be used by Actions.
+✅ Add a secret to store your Pulumi access token to be used by Actions.

 ```bash
 # Log in